-About 60% of stroke survivors develop some form of visual impairment, such as convergence problems, strabismus, diminished central or peripheral vision, eye movement abnormalities, or other visual perceptual defects.
-A neuro-optometrist, such as Dr. Kimberly Dolman, can help you regain visual function, memory, and balance while reducing blurriness, dizziness, double-vision, and other related symptoms following a stroke.
+About 60% of stroke survivors develop some form of visual impairment, such as convergence problems, strabismus (eye turns), diminished central or peripheral vision, eye movement abnormalities, or other visual perceptual defects.
+A neuro-optometrist, such as Dr. Kimberly Dolman, can help you regain visual function, memory and balance, while reducing blurriness, dizziness, double-vision and other related symptoms following a stroke.

 What is a Stroke?